swiftcynic/inovus.ai/README.md

 ## Customization

-This section provides guidance on customizing various aspects of the Inovus.AI template, including the navigation bar, mega menu, footer, and sections.
+This section provides guidance on customizing various aspects of the Inovus.ai template, including the navigation bar, mega menu, footer, and sections.

 ### Navigation